alex-rosen-os/wordRefresh/README.md

 A Word Generator App.

-- currently an ongoing freestyle project
+Technologies used in this project :

-- using json server as a database
+- json server as a database
-- using faker.js to generate word data
+- faker.js to generate word data
+- webcomponents for reusable elements
+- the html drag & drop API